 Salt Lake County Jail: The First 72 Hours

 An arrest can thrust you into a world with rules you have no knowledge of, and limited ability to understand.
 The authorities know the game they’re playing and may take a grim sort of delight putting you through the anxiety-inducing motions of lockup and interrogation.
 Knowing what to expect during the first 72 hours of the process can help you make informed choices and preserve your rights – the latter being the most important component of all.
-Here’s what our Utah criminal defense lawyers can share:
+Here’s what a Salt Lake City criminal defense lawyer can share:

 Keep Your Mouth Shut

 You have the right to remain silent – invoke it.
 You don’t have to talk to the police.
 Whether you are just approached by a police officer or if you are under full-blown arrest, you have no obligation to say anything.
 Simply ask for your attorney.
 It’s that simple.

 Don’t let them intimidate you.
 Police often make threats about arresting you and imply that if you talk, you will somehow avoid being arrested and taken to jail.
 The truth is, they already know if they have grounds for an arrest or not.
 Whether you talk rarely plays a role in the decision to arrest or not.
 If they have a case against you, don’t make it stronger by talking.
 If they don’t have a case against you, don’t give them one by talking.

 If you are arrested and incarcerated in the Salt Lake County Jail, the prosecution has 72 hours to file formal charges against you.
 If they fail to do so within that time, you’re free to go most of the time.
 If they meet the deadline, an arraignment date is set where you will formally be informed of the charges.